← Back to ArticlesTraining Tips

 How Often?

 This workout can be done 3-4 times per week.
-It's intense enough to need recovery days between sessions.
+It is intense enough to need recovery days between sessions.
 On your off days, light stretching or walking keeps you mobile without adding training stress.

 This workout builds fitness, coordination, and technique foundations.
-But it doesn't replace:
+But it does not replace:

 • Pad work with a coach who corrects your form